Boris Johnson hires Kiwi social media gurus

-Kiwi social media gurus Sean Topham (28) and Ben Guerin (24) will spearhead Boris Johnson's social media fight has his Conservative Party gears for a likely general election, The Sun reports.
+Kiwi social media gurus Sean Topham (28) and Ben Guerin (24) will spearhead Boris Johnson's social media fight has his Conservative Party gears for a likely general election, Guerin tells the Herald.

 READ MORE: